mtcbpdcdubai/Botpress-Workshop/documentation.md

 **Workspace** - The main environment in Botpress Studio, where you manage all your chatbots.
 It includes tools for building, testing, and deploying bots.

 **Workflow** - A structured sequence of nodes and transitions that define how a chatbot interacts with users.
 It represents the chatbot's conversation logic.
+It is basically what is going on behind the scenes of your bot

 **Nodes** - The building blocks of a workflow, each representing a step in the conversation.
 Nodes can contain messages, conditions, API calls, or actions.
 All nodes in your workflow will be between two nodes, start node and end node.